intel/pmem-csi/README.md

 Below are the volume persistency models considered for implementation in PMEM-CSI to serve different application use cases:

-* Persistent Volumes
+* Persistent volumes
 A volume gets created independently of the application, on some node where there is enough free space.
 Applications using such a volume are then forced to run on that node and cannot run when the node is down.
 Data is retained until the volume gets deleted.

-* Ephemeral Volumes
+* Ephemeral volumes
 Each time an application starts to run on a node, a new volume is created for it on that node.
 When the application stops, the volume is deleted.
 The volume cannot be shared with other applications.
 Data on this volume is retained only while the application runs.

-* Cache Volumes
+* Cache volumes
 Volumes are pre-created on a certain set of nodes, each with its own local data.
 Applications are started on those nodes and then get to use the volume on their node.
 Data persists across application